EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Experiment

-We employ the mean squared error (MSE) between the predicted and ground truth positions as the evaluation metric.
+In 2D collision scenario simulation, we employ the mean squared error (MSE) between the predicted and ground truth positions as the evaluation metric.
+The deformation predicted by \name and baseline models is visualized in Figure \ref{fig:main_vis_a_sub}.
 Table~\ref{tab:RolloutMSE} shows that \name consistently achieves the lowest prediction MSE across both evaluation settings: unseen combinations of seen objects and entirely unseen object shapes.
 Specifically, compared with the strongest baseline model ENF-PDE (Vel), \name reduces MSE by $35.82\%$ on unseen object combinations and $24.34\%$ on unseen object shapes after 25 steps.
 For a shorter rollout of 20 steps, this reduction further increases to $66.89\%$ on unseen object combinations and $32.44\%$ on unseen object shapes.
 We attribute these superior results to our dedicated geometry-grounded framework and collision-aware message passing, as detailed in the ablation study.
 The table also indicates that all models exhibit slightly higher prediction errors on unseen shapes compared to unseen object combinations, highlighting the greater generalization challenge posed by novel geometries.
 As expected, MSE increases with rollout steps for all models due to the accumulation of errors over time.

 Interestingly, the $\mathbf{SE}(n)$-equivariant variant of \name doesn't demonstrably outperform its $\mathbb{R}^2$-based counterpart or the strongest baseline ENF-PDE (Vel) in terms of prediction MSE on testing samples.
-We hypothesize that this is attributable to the significantly increased constraints imposed by enforcing strict rotation equivariance, which can complicate the optimization process and potentially reduce the model's capacity for certain complex dynamics.
-This observation aligns with prior findings \cite{wessels2024grounding, deng2021vector} suggesting that stricter geometric constraints can sometimes impede model performance.
+This might be attributable to the increased constraints imposed by enforcing strict rotation equivariance, which can complicate the optimization process and potentially reduce the model's capacity for certain complex dynamics.
+This observation aligns with prior findings \citep{wessels2024grounding, deng2021vector} suggesting that stricter geometric constraints can sometimes impede model performance.